BethMassi/VolumeMount/LIFECYCLE.md

 1. **Docker Images are Built** - In this example, the .NET projects are containerized:
    - Blazor Web app is built into a Docker image
-   - Image is built using Dockerfile (generated or custom)
 2. **Docker Compose is Generated** - Aspire creates a `docker-compose.yaml` file
 3. **Containers Start** - All services run as containers on Docker Desktop:
-   - SQL Server container with persistent volume
+   - SQL Server container with persistent volume for relational data
-   - Blazor Web container with persistent upload volume
+   - Blazor Web container with persistent volume for picture uploads storage
-   - Aspire Dashboard container (optional)
+   - Aspire Dashboard container (optional, specified by compose parameter in AppHost)
 4. **Volumes are Created** - Named volumes persist data between deployments

 ### Running Local Deployment